Automatic design of Hamiltonians: Applications

-Suppose we have a quantum system for which we can control a few (experimental) parameters.
-In addition, assume there is a theoretical model that translates these parameters into a Hamiltonian.
-How do we choose the values of these parameters such that the system has the best possible value of a certain observable of interest?
+Suppose we have a quantum system, for which we can control a few (experimental) parameters, and a theoretical model that translates these parameters into a Hamiltonian.
+How do we choose the values of the parameters such that the system has the best possible value of a certain observable of interest?

-As an example, let's consider fractional quantum Hall effect at filling factor $\nu=12/5$.
-The two experimental parameters will be the finite width of the quantum well in which the quasi-2D electron gas resides, parametrised by $w$ - the width of an equivalent infinitely deep quantum well (details on such parametrisation can be found in the appendix of Ref.~\cite{fivehalfPRXPakrouski2015}); and the strength of Landau level mixing $\kappa$ that is directly controlled by the strength of the applied magnetic field: $\kappa \sim \frac{1}{\sqrt{B}}$.
+As an example, let's consider FQHE at filling factor $\nu=12/5$.
+The two experimental parameters will be the finite width of the quantum well in which the quasi-2D electron gas resides, parametrised by $w$ - the width of an equivalent infinitely deep quantum well (details on such parametrisation can be found in the appendix of Ref.~\cite{fivehalfPRXPakrouski2015}); and the strength of Landau level mixing (LLM) $\kappa$ that is directly controlled by the strength of the applied magnetic field: $\kappa \sim \frac{1}{\sqrt{B}}$.

-As the model translating these two experimental parameters into a Hamiltonian we will use the continuous version of the Landau level mixing (LLM) model derived in Refs.~\cite{SimonRezayiMixingCorrections2013,SodemannMacDonaldMixingCorrections2013,PetersonNayakMixingCorrections2013}.
-In particular, we use the pseudopotential corrections presented in Ref.~\cite{PetersonNayakMixingCorrections2013} (and used in Refs.~\cite{fivehalfPRXPakrouski2015,Pakrouski201612fifth}) for the five values of the finite width ($w=0,1,2,3,4$) to interpolate the pseudopotentials corrections by a 4th order polynomial In a nutshell, the model~\cite{PetersonNayakMixingCorrections2013} provides the values for the 2- and 3-body pseudopotentials as a function of the effective width and LLM strength: $V_m=V_m(w,\kappa)$.
-Now, instead of varying the pseudopotentials as in the previous sections we will vary the effective width and LLM strength which will be mapped to a Hamiltonian $H=H(w,\kappa)$ through the continuous version of the model~\cite{PetersonNayakMixingCorrections2013}.
+As the model translating these two experimental parameters into a Hamiltonian we will use the continuous version of the LLM model derived in Refs.~\cite{SimonRezayiMixingCorrections2013,SodemannMacDonaldMixingCorrections2013,PetersonNayakMixingCorrections2013}.
+In particular, we use the pseudopotential corrections presented in Ref.~\cite{PetersonNayakMixingCorrections2013} for the five values of the finite width ($w=0,1,2,3,4$) to interpolate the pseudopotentials corrections by a 4th order polynomial (see Table X in Supplementary Materials for details).
+In a nutshell, the resulting continuous model provides the values for the 2- and 3-body pseudopotentials as a function of the effective width and LLM strength: $V_m=V_m(w,\kappa)$.
+Now, instead of varying the pseudopotentials as in the previous sections we will vary the effective width $w$ and LLM strength $\kappa$: $H=H(w,\kappa)$.